mongodb/specifications/source/logging/logging.rst

 Configurable Max Document Length
 --------------------------------
 Drivers MUST support configuring the maximum logged length for extended JSON documents in log messages.
-The unit here is flexible and can be bytes, Unicode code points, or graphemes, depending on what a driver is able to accomplish with its language's string APIs.
+The unit here is flexible and can be bytes, Unicode code points, code units, or graphemes, depending on what a driver is able to accomplish with its language's string APIs.
 The default max length is 1000 of whichever unit is selected.
-If the chosen unit is bytes, the driver MUST ensure that it gracefully handles cases where the truncation length falls mid code point, by either rounding the length up or down to the closest code point boundary or using the Unicode replacement character, to avoid producing invalid Unicode data.
+If the chosen unit is anything other than a Unicode code point, the driver MUST ensure that it gracefully handles cases where the truncation length falls mid code point, by either rounding the length up or down to the closest code point boundary or using the Unicode replacement character, to avoid producing invalid Unicode data.
+Truncated extended JSON MUST have a trailing ellipsis ``...`` appended to indicate to the user that truncation occurred.
+The ellipsis MUST NOT count toward the the max length.

     **Fallback Implementation method**: Environment variable ``MONGOB_LOG_MAX_DOCUMENT_LENGTH``.
     When unspecified, any extended JSON representation of a document which is longer than the